How Soko Glam’s Charlotte Cho brought Korean beauty to America

-Charlotte Cho, founder and CEO of the breakout skincare marketplace Soko Glam, wasn’t always a Korean beauty guru.
+Charlotte Cho, co-founder of the breakout skincare marketplace Soko Glam, wasn’t always a Korean beauty guru.
 “Growing up in Southern California, I didn’t know the basics of skincare nor did I have a skincare routine,” she says.
 “After living in Korea working at Samsung, I learned about the Korean skincare philosophy and saw my skin transform for the better—from dull to bright and glowing.”
-That experience was enough to inspire Cho to get her esthetician license and kick-start a new (and now very successful) business: Soko Glam, a seven-year-old e-commerce company (with a new brick-and-mortar outpost) that sells more than 50 South Korean skincare brands.
+That experience was enough to inspire Cho to get her esthetician license and kick-start a new (and now very successful) business: Soko Glam, a seven-year-old e-commerce company (with a new brick-and-mortar outpost) that sells more than 60 South Korean skincare brands.
 “I wanted to share the Korean beauty and skincare philosophy with the world,” Cho says.
 “I knew I had to start from the beginning, through skincare education.”

 Although Korean brands such as Faceshop and Missha had entered the U.S. market in earlier decades, there were few resources to help Americans connect to and understand how to use products such as sheet masks.
 As a Korean-American, Cho helped bridge that gap.
 “Through Soko Glam, we were able to make Korean beauty mainstream in the U.S. and upended the beauty industry,” Cho says.
 One of the key changes, she says, is that Americans are just as interested in skincare education and routines as they are buying and applying cosmetics—if not more.